TSegAgent: Zero-Shot Tooth Segmentation via Geometry-Aware Vision-Language Agents: Experiments

 \subsection{Comparison}

 Results are shown in Fig.~\ref{fig:comparison} and Tab.~\ref{tab:comparison}.
 On the Teeth3DS dataset, TSegAgent achieves competitive performance and outstanding stability across the metrics.
-Compared to training-based methods, TSegAgent demonstrates better ability of instance differentiation, since networks are prone to misjudgments caused by differences in the models' spatial poses.
+Compared to training-based methods, TSegAgent demonstrates better ability of instance differentiation.
 Especially, compared to 3DTeethSAM which is also based on SAM, TSegAgent preserves better instance integrity while achieving higher classification accuracy.

-More importantly, on the private dataset, which introduces substantial domain shift, TSegAgent demonstrates significantly stronger generalization capability.
-Compared to supervised methods such as 3DTeethSAM and DBGANet, which exhibit notable performance degradation under cross-domain conditions, TSegAgent maintains robust segmentation and identification accuracy, highlighting the reliability of the proposed reasoning framework in challenging real-world scenarios.
+More importantly, on the private dataset with a substantial domain shift, TSegAgent demonstrates significantly stronger generalization capability.
+Compared to supervised methods such as 3DTeethSAM and DBGANet, which exhibit notable performance degradation under cross-domain conditions, TSegAgent maintains robust overall accuracy, highlighting the reliability of the proposed reasoning framework in challenging real-world scenarios.